buildings-for-people/coding_scheme/codes/cleanliness_of_the_space.md

 # cleanliness of the space

-Respondents often linked the amount of daylight in a space, as well as its temperature, to the perception of cleanliness of it.
-Hot places are perceived as unhygienic, while spaces with plenty of natural light are perceived clean.
+People care about how clean the spaces they use are.
+This perception of cleanliness seems to be influenced by how well illuminanted the space is, by the perceived quality of its air, and by its temperature.
+Hot, humid, and dark places are perceived as unhygienic.